7sharp9/write-you-an-inference-in-fsharp/README.md

 >Considering how many papers there are on type systems, there is surprising little literature on type inference that is aimed unambiguously at implementors.

-If you have any suggestions or want to make any contributions I'll happily take any contributions :-)
+If you have any suggestions or want to make any contributions I'll happily take any! :-)